John Clitherow

 Lieutenant-General John Clitherow (13 December 1782 – 14 October 1852) was a British army officer and colonial administrator.
 He was briefly Deputy Governor-General of the Province of Canada in 1841.

 Early life and family

 Clitherow was born at Essendon, Hertfordshire, England in 1782, the son of Christopher Clitherow and Anne Jodrell.
 He was descended from Sir Christopher Clitherow, Member of Parliament (1628-1629) and Lord Mayor of London in 1635.
-The Clitherow family were wealthy London merchants throughout the 17th and 18th families, and owned Boston Manor in Brentford (now part of London), from 1670 onwards.
+The Clitherow family were wealthy London merchants throughout the 17th and 18th centuries and owned Boston Manor House in Brentford (now part of London), from 1670 onwards.

 In 1809, Clitherow married Sarah Christie Burton, daughter of General Napier Christie Burton and granddaughter of General Gabriel Christie, who had served with the British Army in the Revolutionary War, afterwards settling in Lower Canada, where he acquired extensive land-holdings.
 Clitherow and his wife had one son, John Christie Clitherow, who eventually served in the Coldstream Guards.
 However, the marriage ended when Clitherow divorced Sarah in 1819, by private Act of Parliament.
 In 1825, Clitherow married Millicent Pole of Gloucestershire.